Italian Cats

 Italian cats are thought to come from Egypt the ancient Egyptians who domesticated African Wildcats to protect their food and homes from rodents.
 These domesticated Egyptian cats were later brought to Italy by the Romans.

 Wealthy families in ancient Rome kept cats as pets and believed they brought good luck.
-Some owners even adorned their feline companions with jewelry and luxury items.

 Following the Roman conquest of Egypt in 30 BCE, the goddess Isis and her companion Bastet, a cat-headed goddess, were imported to Rome.